 You will be assessed on a variety of methods, including individual coursework (reports and portfolio work), group projects (reports, presentations, and case studies) and a dissertation/business research project.
 There are no examinations.

-“I am really excited to be able to offer such a unique and market-leading course for students wanting to learn and develop in a dynamic subject area.
-The MSc Strategic Digital Marketing offers both students and employers growth potential through research-led strategically-focussed teaching and learning within a growing skills and knowledge sector.”
-Jackie Harris, Senior Lecturer
+"I am really excited to be able to offer such a unique and market-leading course for students wanting to learn and develop in a dynamic subject area.
+The MSc Strategic Digital Marketing offers both students and employers growth potential through research-led strategically-focussed teaching and learning within a growing skills and knowledge sector," Jackie said.

 A minimum 2:2 Honours degree from a recognised/accredited university, or equivalent.